 The only way is to gain deep visibility to detect and respond to cyber threats and regulatory risks.
 Businesses need to find a solution that enables the following:

-- Unified Visibility into your communications to protect your workforce from phishing, fraud, credential theft, and other social engineering attacks, as well as insider threats.
+Unified Visibility into your communications to protect your workforce from credential theft, fraud, insider threats, phishing, and social engineering attacks.

 The good news is that certain compliance solutions have evolved to meet the demands of the finserv space.
 Such modern solutions are transforming businesses, leveraging automation and machine learning (ML) to rapidly reduce costs and time burdens for compliance teams.
-This addresses the most common pain point that compliance teams have about being “stretched too thin” to worry about recording communication.
+This addresses compliance teams’ most common pain point about being “stretched too thin” to worry about recording communication.

 With ML and automation, companies can: